michstrauch/CoMOLA/README.md

 __Land use map (required)__

 Provide a land use raster map in ascii format (with consecutive integer values representing the different land use classes, starting with value 1).
-If no user-defined patch ID map is given, CoMOLA generates a patch map where neighboring raster cells of the same type are aggregated.
+If no user-defined patch ID map is given, CoMOLA generates a patch ID map where neighboring raster cells of the same type are aggregated.

 Example *(land\_use.asc)*: <pre>
 ncols         10